himanshu221/Chess/README.md

 ![Architecture](Chess-arch.png)

 1. Client go to `chess.himanshubhushan.com`.
-2. CDN Network fetches the static asset files for the first request from the object store
+2. CDN Network fetches the static asset files for the first request from the object store.
 3. CDN pop will cache the files for further request improving the response time.
 4.